Morgan-BIA/Create_your_Business_Intelligence_Analyst_portfolio/README.md

   <h2>3.
 Design the dashboard</h2>
     <li>Do a mind mapping to help me to define a graphic chart and choose a color palette.</li>
+    <li>Go to Tableau Public to find inspiration and show what type of visualizations is possible.</li>
     <li>Realize a mock-up on a collaborative workspace to visualize which skills will be represent on each graphics.</li>
     <li>Include notes to explain and remember my plan.</li>